HoiJean/djangoforbeginners-book/manuscript/ch7.md

 ]
 ~~~~~~~~

 The order of our `urls` matters here because Django reads this file top-to-bottom.
-Therefore when we request a `/accounts/signup` url, Django will first look in `auth`, not find it, and **then** proceed to the `accounts` app.
+Therefore when we request them `/accounts/signup` url, Django will first look in `auth`, not find it, and **then** proceed to the `accounts` app.

 Let's go ahead and create our `accounts/urls.py` file.